basecamp/handbook/where-we-work.md

 ## From coffee shops

 Working from home all the time isn't everyone's cup of coffee.
-Thus, lots of us choose to work from coffee shops or other third spaces either some of the time or a lot of the time.
+Thus, lots of us choose to work from coffee shops or other third party spaces either some of the time or a lot of the time.
 Great for a buzz of other people and much-needed [caffeine](https://giphy.com/gifs/bobs-burgers-fox-bobs-burgers-tv-3o72F3CQSLwU7XTlDy) of course.

 ## From a co-working space